 Unfortunately, some water softeners do adversely affect water pressure and flow rates despite the manufacturer’s claims!
 With any mains fed pressurised system, it is important that a water softener does not compromise the high performance of a Megaflo or unvented system.
 The Pro Series and Dualflo water softeners are ideally suited to high pressure and high performance systems.
 Having installed and worked with other brands of Water Softener, we still only recommend the Pro Series or Dualflo Water Softeners for a Megaflo or Unvented water systems. (top)

 Both.
 We can do either, but obviously only install within our service area.
 Either way, we are always keen to talk through the customer’s requirements to ensure we supply the most appropriate model for the customer’s water system.
 Please feel free to contact us for any help or advice.(top)

-This varies according to the amount of work involved, but is typically £200-£300 if it is near the incoming mains supply. (top)
+This varies according to the amount of work involved, but is typically £200-£300 if in close proximity to the incoming mains supply. (top)

 Whilst it’s safe to drink softened water, it is good practice to keep the kitchen cold tap connected to hard water.
 Alternatively, a 3-way tap can be used. (top)

 A water softener is designed to remove minerals, calcium and magnesium that cause scale and scum.
 The Dualflo uses a process of ion exchange, whereby the sodium ions in the resin are exchanged with the calcium or magnesium ions in the supply water.
 When all the ions have been exchanged, the resin is regenerated by flushing through with a salt solution (brine).
 This process happens automatically and is controlled by a highly accurate displacement water meter, and ensures soft water is produced 24/7. (top)